Gant/Gant/README_Install.txt

             2. Self-contained, includes all dependent jars.

- You might like to set up an environment variable GANT_HOME set to the directory created by the untar or unzip, though this i snot essential, it is just an efficiency.
+You might like to set up an environment variable GANT_HOME set to the directory created by the untar or unzip, though this is not essential, it is just an efficiency.

 The script $GANT_HOME/bin/gant for systems with a Posix shell, or